What PlateJoy got right

 When MealThinker is the better choice

-If you want a meal planner that knows what's in your fridge, learns your taste over time, and generates fresh ideas instead of recycling the same database, MealThinker is built for that.
-You can say "I have leftover rice and some vegetables going soft" and get a specific dinner plan.
-PlateJoy couldn't do that.
+Both PlateJoy and MealThinker track what's in your kitchen.
+The difference is how you interact with it.
+MealThinker learns your taste over time, generates fresh ideas instead of recycling a fixed database, and responds to real-time context.
+You can say "I have leftover rice and some vegetables going soft" and get a specific dinner plan built around that.

 Plan tonight's dinner in 30 seconds